ColtonSilvaonKnoxKontor/Enscrambled/README.md

 Block shutdown/reboot signal from executing

-Background process which can detach itself to Linux terminal
+Can detatch to terminal and can relaunch itself to a new terminal session

 Multi-thread (Not too stress on CPU)